svsvenu/svsvenu.github.io/_posts/2016-12-13-Camel split and aggregate with JDG repository.md

 is done in memory that comes with the obvious pitfalls of volatility and availability.
 If the split and aggregate process needs to be backed up with persistence, then we need to implement the [RecoverableAggregationRepository]( https://camel.apache.org/maven/camel-2.15.0/camel-core/apidocs/org/apache/camel/spi/RecoverableAggregationRepository.html).
+There are already implementations out there for leveldb and hazelcast, this blog helps you set it up with jboss data grid, another popular key/value pair type cache/object store.

 ![_config.yml]({{ site.baseurl }}/images/camel_split_aggregate.png)

-There are already implementations out there for leveldb and hazelcast, this blog helps you set it up with jboss data grid

 ## The splitter